vicinityh2020/VICINITY-AAU-VAS-Optimal-Usage-Parking-Slots/README.md

 ## Subscribe to event channel
 ### Endpoint:
             POST /objects/{oid}/events/{eid}
 Return last vacant parking slot number, EV charging price and time received by the VAS.
-The “oid” is UUID of the VAS and “eid” is a event identifier.
+The “oid” is UUID of the VAS and “eid” is an event identifier.
 Users can receive the number of free parking slot and charging price automatically.